 To increase your chances of getting an automatic credit limit increase, remember to pay your bill on time and pay more than the minimum payment.
 You can always set up automatic bill pay for your Chase card each month.
 This will ensure that you don’t miss due dates and get charged a late fee.

 Another easy move to make would be to update your profile when your income increases.
 You list your income when you first applied but updating it when your income increases may signal to Chase that you can probably afford a higher credit limit.

 To update your income, simply log into your Chase account then go to Profile Settings.
 Click on ‘Personal Details’ then scroll down to where it says ‘Income’.
 Add your income, then click Save.

 Option 3: Respond to a Credit Limit Increase Offer

 This option is rare, but still worth mentioning so you can be on the lookout.
 Sometimes, Chase will offer a credit limit increase for a limited time.
 This is something that you can choose to do, or ignore.

-However, keep in mind that when you make a credit limit request by phone it will result in a hard credit inquiry.
-If Chase offers it or gives you one automatically, the chances are better that it will be a soft inquiry and not affect your credit history.
+Keep in mind that when you make a credit limit request by phone it will result in a hard credit inquiry, which will affect your credit score slightly.
+However, if Chase offers it or gives you one automatically, the chances are better that it will be a soft inquiry and not affect your credit history.